XNikhil44/XNikhil44/README.md

 # 💖 Support

 <p align="center">
-⭐️ If you like my projects, consider giving them a star!
+⭐️ If you like my profile, consider following me and checking out my repositories!
 </p>

 ---